Special Issues Guidelines

 Submitting a Special Issue Proposal

-The Journal Editorial Office usually invite scholars to guest edit Special Issues on topics of interest to the scientific community.
-We welcome proposals from our readers and authors submitted directly to us on a topic within their field of expertise.
-The journal’s Editorial Team and the Editor-in-Chief will oversee Guest Editor appointments and Special Issue proposals, checking content for relevance and ensuring the suitability of the material for the journal.
-If you have an idea for a Special Issue, please fill in all the required information to submit the proposal via the journal’s website.
+The Editorial Office of the journal usually invites scholars to guest-edit Special Issues on topics of interest to the scientific community.
+We welcome the submission of proposals from our readers and authors on a topic within their field of expertise.
+The journal’s Editorial Team and Editor-in-Chief will oversee Guest Editor appointments and Special Issue proposals, checking content for relevance and ensuring the suitability of the material.
+If you have an idea for a Special Issue, please fill in all the required information and submit the proposal via the journal’s website.

 Special Issue Proposal Application